neondatabase/website/content/docs/guides/wundergraph.md

 Run `npm run dev` and navigate to [http://localhost:3000](http://localhost:3000) when the application is finished building.

-If your application runs successfully, this is what you should see:
+If your application runs successfully, you should see the following:

 ![WunderGraph operations result](/docs/guides/wundergraph_operation_result.jpg)